 If you’re visiting at the weekend and fancy brunch, try the Blue Brick Café which serves vegetarian food in an old Victorian diary on Fellbrigg Road.
 We tucked into a delicious brunch at Luca’s on North Cross Street which is just off Lordship Lane.
-If you’d prefer a pub lunch, you will have plenty of choice.
+If you’d prefer a pub lunch, you will have plenty of choices.

 Luca’s North Cross Street Vegan Breakfast